th2-net/th2-docs/content/versions/1-5-4/fundamentals/infra-components.md

 ---
-title: "Infra components"
+title: Infra components
+chapter: true
 weight: 0
-chapter: false
 ---

+# Infra components
 ## Basics

 Infra components are the main part of the `th2-core`, one of the components of the